Last updated on .

 Gondolas lined up along the Piazzetta di San Marco

-View of Chiesa di San Giorgio Maggiore in Venice, Italy
+View of the Church of San Giorgio Maggiore in Venice, Italy

 View of the Church of San Giorgio Maggiore

-Basilica di Santa Maria della Salute in Venice, Italy
+Basilica of Santa Maria della Salute in Venice, Italy

 Basilica of Santa Maria della Salute